 Cluster: Select the cluster that you want to restore.
 You can select the current cluster or others.
 However, you can only restore the snapshot to clusters whose status is Available.
 If the status of the current cluster is Unavailable, you cannot restore the snapshot to the current cluster.
-If you choose to restore the snapshot to another cluster, ensure that the target cluster runs an Elasticsearch version that is not earlier than that of the current cluster.
 If you select another cluster and two or more indexes in the cluster have the same name, data of all indices with the same name as the name you specify will be overwritten.
 Therefore, exercise caution when you set the parameters.